ultracake/KeaBank/README.md

 - Save data from realtime database

 - User can signup
-- User can get a new password from Firebase if it´s forgotten
+- User can reset password
 - User can login
 - User can logout
 - User can Delete the whole account (user himself)